-On October 5, 2017, the complete set of FIRM maps for all of PBC became effective.
-The new FIRMs are projected to become effective in December, 2024.
+As of October 5, 2017, that complete set of new FIRM maps for all of PBC has been put into effect.
 The coordination process established between all of the agencies listed above will continue to provide for faster coordination of future changes with FEMA, to ensure continued improvement in the currency and accuracy of the FIRMs.